-- Straighten the entire room including the countertops. - Put away all curriculum items into their proper files, bins, closets, and drawers. - Sanitize the toys that were put into a child's mouth by washing them with hot, soapy water and disinfecting them as specified in the classroom.
-Allow them to air dry. - Wipe large and non-submersible items with a disinfecting wipe and allow them to air dry.
+- Straighten the entire room including the countertops. - Put away all curriculum items into their proper files, bins, closets, and drawers. - Sanitize the toys that were put into a child's mouth by washing them with hot, soapy water and sanitize them as specified in the classroom.
+Allow them to air dry. - Clean large and non-submersible items with the product provided.
+Then spray with sanitizer and allow to air dry.
 These items may include swings, walkers, crib rails, climbing toys, diaper changing area, etc. - Vacuum crumbs from the floor so insects will not be attracted to our classrooms.
 (Vacuums are located in the classroom closet on the 200 level or at the ends of the Nursery on the 300 level.) - Change crib sheets if a child has been in the crib for any reason. - Take trash and dirty laundry to the proper receptacles.
 Do not ball your socks together! - Put in a new trash bag.
 Bags are in the drawer under the changing table. - Lower the blinds but keep the slats open. - Turn out room lights. - Thank God for His precious children. - Have a great day, knowing you impacted a life for the cause of Christ.